aws-samples/aws-lex-web-ui/lex-web-ui/README.md

     el: '#lex-web-ui',
     // vuex store is in the lexWebUi instance
     store: lexWebUi.store,
-    // you can use the globa LexWebUi/<lex-web-ui> commponent in templates
+    // you can use the global LexWebUi/<lex-web-ui> commponent in templates
     template: `
       <div id="lex-web-ui-app">
         <lex-web-ui